Gustav Konstantin von Alvensleben

-Gustav Konstantin von Alvensleben, called Alvo von Alvensleben (born 25 July 1879 in Neugattersleben; died October 22, 1965 in Seattle, USA) was a German entrepreneur based in Vancouver, British Columbia Canada and Seattle, Washington USA.
+Gustav Konstantin (Gustin) von Alvensleben, called Alvo von Alvensleben (25 July 1879 in Neugattersleben – October 22, 1965, in Seattle, US) was a German entrepreneur based in Vancouver, British Columbia, Canada, and Seattle, Washington, United States of America.

 Family

-He was a descendant of the German noble family von Alvensleben and was the third son of Werner von Alvensleben, later Werner von Alvensleben-Neugattersleben (1840-1928) and Anna von Veltheim (1853-1897) and had two sisters and four Brothers, including the businessman and politician Werner von Alvensleben (1875-1947) and later president of the club Count Bodo von Alvensleben-Neugattersleben (1882-1961).
-The widow of his dead brother's 1914 Joachim (born 1872) was the abbess of the convent at Heiligengrabe and General Manager of the Protestant mission station Armgard of Alvensleben.
-On 2 April 1908, he married a teacher in Vancouver Edith Westcott (1878-1964).
-From this marriage there were three children out: Margret (1909-2005), Gero (born 1910) and Bodo (1913-1988).
+He was a descendant of the ancient German noble family von Alvensleben and was the third son of Werner von Alvensleben, later Werner von Alvensleben-Neugattersleben and Anna von Veltheim.
+He had two sisters and four brothers, including the businessman and politician Werner von Alvensleben and later president of the Deutscher Herrenklub (“German Gentlemen's Club”).
+The widow of his deceased brother Joachim was Armgard of Alvensleben, the abbess of the convent at Heiligengrabe and General Manager of the Protestant mission station.
+On 4 July 1908, he married a teacher in Vancouver, Edith Westcott.
+From this marriage there were three children.

 Early life

 After attending the Institute of Cadets, he initially began a military career that he entered as a lieutenant.
 He made his unscheduled farewell and migrated to the Americas.
 This was because after a publicised argument his father no longer wanted to pay a supplementary allowance.
 After a brief stay in El Salvador, where he was working on the coffee farms of his older brother Joachim, he moved in the summer of 1904 finally to Vancouver (British Columbia) - with only four dollars in cash.